danbochman/Efficient-GAN-Based-Anomaly-Detection-TF2/README.md

 This repository was created as a lean, easy to use & adapt implementation of the ![Efficient GAN-Based Anomaly Detection](https://arxiv.org/pdf/1802.06222v2.pdf) 2018 paper

+## Setup
+This repository was built in Anaconda (Python 3.7) on Ubuntu 18.04.
+It is highly recommened you use Anaconda to rebuild this repository as it will ensure your environment will be solved in terms of CUDA/cuDNN as well for GPU use. <br>
+You have 2 ways to build this environment (both using conda environment):
+`$ conda create --name <your_venv> --file requirements.txt`
+or
+`$ conda env update -n <your_venv> --file environment.yaml

 ## Project Structure

 ### `bigan` Module